Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-For the usual WDM scenario, the relativisitic-to-nonrelativistic transition time (parameterized by $R_{\rm{eq}}^{\rm{T}}$) can be determined from by the dark matter density fraction today and the particle mass \cite{Colombi-Scott-Widrow-1996,Viel-etal-2005}.
-In our HiDM scenario, the relation between particle mass and the transition time is modified and given by
+In the usual WDM scenario, the relativisitic-to-nonrelativistic transition time (parameterized by $R_{\rm{eq}}^{\rm{T}}$) can be determined from by the dark matter density fraction today and the particle mass \cite{Colombi-Scott-Widrow-1996,Viel-etal-2005}.
+In our HiDM scenario, the relation between the particle mass and the transition time is modified and given by (see Eq.
+(16) in \cite{Zhang:2024vkx} with a slight modification)